CS

 Feature Showdown

-The Mercedes-Benz EQS SUV features a 12.8-inch touchscreen, while the Land Rover Defender 130 gets a 13.1-inch display.
+The Mercedes-Benz EQS SUV features a 12.8-inch touchscreen paired with a 12.3-inch digital dash, while the Land Rover Defender 130 gets a 11.4-inch display and 12.3-inch instruments.
 Apple CarPlay and Android Auto are standard across both.

 The Mercedes-Benz EQS SUV stands out with head-up display, panoramic roof, ventilated seats, power tailgate and Burmester audio that you will not find on the Land Rover Defender 130.
 The Land Rover Defender 130 counters with Meridian audio.
 Which feature set matters more depends on your daily routine and priorities.